Skip to main content Skip to footer

 Type 1: buying trigger patterns

-Buying triggers are the specific events that prompt prospects to actively evaluate solutions.
-Understanding these patterns helps you time your outreach perfectly:
+Buying triggers are specific events that prompt prospects to actively evaluate new solutions.
+By identifying these patterns, you can time your outreach to align with a prospect’s highest window of receptivity:

 • Budget cycles: companies often evaluate new solutions three months before fiscal year planning.